For some people, Valentine's Day it is just another day. For others, it’s the most dreaded day of the year.

 When I was dating someone, I hated Valentine’s day just as much.
 Looking back, the day was so awful for me because I chose to date guys who never, ever thought about me for 364 days out of the year.
 I was hoping that for just one day, maybe they would focus their attention on me.
 Instead, I received gifts that had nothing to do with me.
 I am really not a fan of chocolate covered cherries and teddy bears, yet those were the types of gifts that I received.
 They were gifts that celebrated the commercialism of the holiday, but not gifts that celebrated our relationship or anything I liked.

 I have grown to tolerate Valentine’s Day.
-For me, the importance of the day has nothing to do with presents or gifts.
-It’s about the fact that I no longer fall prey to the emotional stress of one day.
+I no longer fall prey to the emotional stress of one day.
 One particular day, it hit me...there are millions of women getting gifts all over the world who have significant others who will go back to treating them terribly the very next day.
-For some couples, it's a show where the holiday plays center stage.
+For some couples, it's merely a show, where the holiday plays center stage.
 That helped me to not freak out over what someone did or didn't buy me.
 It put things in perspective.

 The unfortunate part about Valentine's Day is that it makes a lot of people feel like there is a huge spotlight shining down on them with sirens and red lights, pointing out the very fact that they are single.
 In reality, it's a day that a lot of people hide the fact that they are in unhealthy relationships that are covered up with candy and flowers.